Uruguayan Air Force Flight 571: Exploring the area surrounding the crash site

 In the first few weeks after the crash, some survivors set out on brief expeditions to explore the immediate vicinity of the aircraft but they found that altitude sickness, dehydration, snow blindness, malnourishment and the extreme night-time cold made it impossible to travel any significant distance from the crash site.

 The decision was made for a few survivors to leave on an expedition to get help.
-Some survivors were determined to join the expedition team, including Canessa (one of the two medical students) but other survivors were less willing to do so or were unsure of their ability to stand up to such a physically demanding ordeal.
-Numa Turcatti and Antonio Vizintín were selected to accompany Canessa and Parrado, however Turcatti's wounded leg had become infected so he was unable to join the expedition.
-Canessa, Parrado and Vizintín were among the most physically fit and were allocated larger rations of meat to build their strength for the expedition and the warmest clothes to withstand the night-time cold they would have to face on the mountain.
+Some survivors were determined to join the expedition team, including Canessa (one of the two medical students), but other survivors were less willing to do so or were unsure of their ability to stand up to such a physically demanding ordeal.
+Numa Turcatti and Antonio Vizintín were selected to accompany Canessa and Parrado.
+Turcatti's wounded leg had become infected, so he was unable to join the expedition.
+Canessa, Parrado, and Vizintín were among the most physically fit and were allocated larger rations of meat to build their strength for the expedition and the warmest clothes to withstand the nighttime cold they would have to face on the mountain.
 They were also excused from carrying out the daily tasks essential to the group's survival so they could focus on training for the upcoming ordeal.
 At Canessa's urging, they waited the better part of a week for temperatures to increase.

-The expedition aimed to head west to Chile but the large mountain on the western rim of the glacier's cirque presented a formidable obstacle so instead the team of three decided to head east.
+The expedition aimed to head west to Chile, but the large mountain on the western rim of the glacier's cirque presented a formidable obstacle, so instead the team of three decided to head east.
 They hoped the valley would make a U-turn to the west that would lead them to Chile.
-On 15 November after several hours of walking 1 mi downhill east of the fuselage, they found the tail section of the aircraft with the galley mostly intact.
-They also found luggage with a box of chocolates, three meat patties, a bottle of rum, bottles of Coca-Cola, cigarettes, extra clothes, comic books, some medicine and, most importantly, the aircraft's batteries.
+On 15 November, after several hours of walking 1 mi downhill east of the fuselage, they found the tail section of the aircraft with the galley mostly intact.
+They also found luggage with a box of chocolates, three meat patties, a bottle of rum, bottles of Coca-Cola, cigarettes, extra clothes, comic books, some medicine, and, most importantly, the aircraft's batteries.
 They decided to seek shelter for the night inside the tail section, started a fire to stay warm, and stayed up late reading comic books.

-The next morning they continued descending to the east, but on the second night of the expedition they nearly froze to death.
+The next morning, they continued descending to the east, but on the second night of the expedition, they nearly froze to death.
 They decided to return to the tail section and bring the batteries to the fuselage.
 They hoped they could power the radio and make an SOS call to Santiago for help.